Skip to content

 return <div>{onMessage("rendered")}</div>;

 For regular event handlers (onClick, onChange, etc.), you don’t need useEffectEvent.
-The handler runs with fresh values each time since it’s created on each render.
+Those handlers run fresh on each interaction with current values.

 Rule 2: Don’t Pass Effect Events to Other Components